 - obsessive mirror checking or avoiding mirrors altogether

-- compulsive behavior such skin picking (excoriation) and frequent clothes changing
+- compulsive behavior such skin picking (excoriation)

 Researchers aren’t sure what causes BDD.
 It may be related to any of the following:

-To be diagnosed with BDD, you must present the following symptoms, according to the DSM:
+To be diagnosed with BDD, you must present the

-- Significant distress or a disruption in your ability to function because of your obsession with the “flaw.”
+- significant distress or a disruption in your ability to function because of your obsession with the “flaw”

 You’ll likely need a combination of treatments, and you and your doctor may need to adjust your treatment plan a few times before finding a plan that works best for you.
 Your treatment needs may also change over time.

 There’s still a lot that researchers don’t understand about BDD, but it’s important to seek treatment from a trained professional.
-With a treatment plan, you and your doctor can manage your condition.